lethal233/lethal233.github.io/_pages/about.md

 # Intern Experience

-- Fall 2021: Software Testing Engineer
-  - Lakala Payment Co., Ltd
+- Sept 2021 - Dec 2021: Software Testing Engineer @ Lakala Payment Co., Ltd, Shenzhen
-  - Web testing and automated testing
+  - Automated testing framework (functional testing, performance testing, stress testing, reliability testing)
-  - Go
+  - Blockchain (HyperLedger Fabric) in Go

 # Publications

-Going to be published soon.
+- One paper (I am one major author) in software engineering is being written, and it will be submitted to one top conference soon.